2020PB/police-brutality/all-locations.md

 Rayne Valentine, a hospital employee in Brooklyn, states he was walking home on the night of the 31st after an overtime shift assisting with COVID-19 care.
 Valentine states he saw police chasing a teen and began recording.
 After a short interaction, police began beating Valentine.
 He states that police then threw his phone to him and left.
 Valentine then walked back to the hospital, where he received 2 CT scans and 7 staples.

-tags: medic, beat, strike, shove
+tags: medic, beat, strike, shove, bystander

 id: ny-newyorkcity-32